Object Lock

 - Account Owner;

-- role users member and
+- role users member, s3.admin and

-object_storage:admin; - users with roles object_storage_user and
+object_storage:admin; - role users s3.bucket.user, s3.user and

-s3.bucket.userif the access policy allows them the action s3:PutBucketObjectLockConfiguration.
+object_storage_userif the access policy allows them the action s3:PutBucketObjectLockConfiguration.

-- Enable Object Lock in the baquette.
+- Enable Object Lock in the bucket.

 - Optional: enable temporary default locking in the baket.